Winter Park Resort View from the Fraser River Trail

 • Pet Friendly: Yes, dogs must be on leash

 • Trailhead: Park at the Waterfall Trailhead in Snow Mountain Ranch.
 You do need to either stay at Snow Mountain Ranch (YMCA of the Rockies), or you need to get a day pass to use this trail.
-Day passes as I am writing this (2023) are $25 per person ($10 children).
+Day passes (updated for 2024) are $29 per adult ($14 per child 6-12 years old), free 5 and under.

 The waterfall trail in Snow Mountain Ranch is an easy 2.2 mile out and back trail to a scenic waterfall.
 There is an option to return on a slightly more challenging trail, extending this to a bit longer than 2 miles.
-This is a great spot to see wildflowers during the Summer, and you can often spot beaver dams (and beavers if you are lucky).
-Generally I recommend that, if you buy a day pass to access the trail, take advantage of the wide variety of activities at the Ranch.
+This is a great spot to see wildflowers during the summer, and you can often spot beaver dams (and beavers if you are lucky).
+If you buy a day pass to access the trail, don’t miss the wide variety of activities at the Ranch.
 These range from archery to zip lining, a summer tubing hill, canoeing, mini golf, and more.
-Lastly, you can find a full list of activities on the Snow Mountain website.
+You can find a full list of activities on the Snow Mountain website.

 Snow Mountain Ranch’s Waterfall